About the Aviva Foundation

 How we work

 The Foundation funds charitable, non-profit and social enterprises that aim to improve people’s financial resilience - their ability to cope with money problems.
-We are also open to partnering with for-profit organisations that can demonstrate how their activities deliver clear public benefit, and are uniquely placed to meet our funding priorities.

-• Support strategic initiatives to help individuals and communities to prevent, prepare for, respond to, and recover from financial challenges
+• Support strategic initiatives to help individuals and communities to prevent, prepare for, respond to, and recover from financial challenges.

 We seek to provide partners with support and security so they can experiment, innovate and try something new to challenge the status quo.
 This can include: